avolitty/avolitty-hasher/README.md

 ## About

 #### Description
-Create fast 32-bit checksums with a unique hashing algorithm.
+Create variable-length checksums from all data types with a fast and unique hashing algorithm.

+- All data types and values supported
+- Browser and Node.js support
+- Circular object references supported
+- Fast hashing speed with collision resistance
+- Minified code
+- No dependencies
+- Optimized for JavaScript UTF-16 code units
+- Option to set hash digest length between `1` and `2147483647`
+- Option to ignore object key sort order
+- Vast difference in hashed output from minor change to input

 #### License
 [MIT](https://github.com/avolitty/avolitty-hasher/blob/main/LICENSE)